 How an extramarital affair factors into Texas Attorney General Ken Paxton’s impeachment trial

-Witness Gregg Cox testifies during the impeachment trial for Texas Attorney General Ken Paxton in the Senate Chamber at the Texas Capitol, Monday, Sept.
-11, 2023, in Austin, Texas.
+Texas state Attorney General Ken Paxton, center, stands between his attorneys Tony Buzbee, front, and Dan Cogdell, rear, as the articles of his impeachment are read during the his impeachment trial in the Senate Chamber at the Texas Capitol, Tuesday, Sept.
+5, 2023, in Austin, Texas.
 (AP Photo/Eric Gay)

 Texas State Sen. Angela Paxton, center, listens to testimony during the impeachment trial for Texas Attorney General Ken Paxton, her husband, in the Senate Chamber at the Texas Capitol, Monday, Sept.
 11, 2023, in Austin, Texas.
 Testimony Monday included details of Ken Paxton’s extramarital affair.
 (AP Photo/Eric Gay)